 4.4) New knowledge and skills cannot be learned without repetition

 As far as one can go back in history, repetition (also known as drill-and-practice) has been considered the backbone of successful teaching and schooling.
-But in the 1920s and 1930s, repetition and rote learning became to define bad teaching.
-Good teachers don’t fire off quiz questions and catechize kids about facts.
-They don’t drill students on spelling or arithmetic.
+However, in the 1920s and 1930s, repetition and rote learning came to define bad teaching.
+Good teachers do not fire off quiz questions and catechize kids about facts.
+They do not drill students on spelling or arithmetic.

 When properly conducted, however, drill-and-practice is a consistently effective teaching method and should not be slighted as “low level,” and appears to be just as essential to complex and creative intellectual performance as they are to the performance of a virtuoso violinist (Brophy, 1986).

-Whatever the case may be for the average student, repetition certainly benefits the child riddled with learning challenges.
-A meta-analysis of 85 academic intervention studies with students with learning disabilities, carried out by Swanson and Sachse-Lee (2000), found that regardless of the practical or theoretical orientation of the study, the largest effect sizes were obtained by interventions that included systematic drill, repetition, practice, and review.
+Whatever the case for the average student, repetition certainly benefits the child with learning challenges.
+For example, a meta-analysis of 85 academic intervention studies with learning-disabled students found that regardless of the practical or theoretical orientation of the study, the largest effect sizes were obtained by interventions that included systematic drill, repetition, practice, and review (Swanson & Sachse-Lee, 2000).

-From a neuroscientific perspective, repetition is important in the “wiring” of a person’s brain, i.e. the forming of connections or synapses between the brain cells.
-Without repetition, key synapses don’t form.
-And if such connections, once formed, are used too seldom to be strengthened and reinforced, the brain, figuring they’re dead weight, eventually “prunes” them away (Hammond, 2015; Bernard, 2010).
+From a neuroscientific perspective, repetition is essential in the “wiring” of a person’s brain, i.e., forming connections or synapses between the brain cells.
+Without repetition, key synapses do not form.
+Furthermore, if such connections, once formed, are used too seldom to be strengthened and reinforced, the brain, figuring they are dead weight, eventually “prunes” them away (Hammond, 2015; Bernard, 2010).